 Sunflowers have been grown in Texas for some time.
-However, thanks to a combination of a major increase in the number of sunflower fields in North Central Texas and Instagram, Texas sunflowers are now a major industry!
+However, thanks to a combination of a major increase in the number of sunflower meadows in North Central Texas and Instagram, Texas sunflower fields are now a major industry!

-Today, many farms in Texas are offering visitors the chance to come and see their sunflowers and even pick them.
+Today, many farms in Texas are offering visitors the chance to come and visit one of the best states for sunflower fields viewing and even picking.
 Plus the farms tend to also offer loads of additional activities and some even have cafes stocked with their own produce.

 Texas Sunflower Fields